 Kaminski, Theresa has published Angels of the Underground: The American Women who Resisted the Japanese in World War II (2015).
 Forthcoming in 2020: Dr. Mary Walker’s Civil War: One Woman’s Journey to the Medal of Honor and the Fight for Women’s Rights.

-Kilgore-Caradec, Jennifer Associate Professor of English at Université Caen Normandie and co-editor of Arts of War and Peace, she recently guest-edited an issue of Etudes Anglaises: ‘Reading Geoffrey Hill in 2020’ (2018).
+Kilgore-Caradec, Jennifer Associate Professor of English at Université Caen Normandie and affiliated with LARCA (CNRS umr 8225), she is co-editor of Arts of War and Peace and co-directs the book series “Seminal Modernisms” at Clemson University Press.
+She recently guest-edited an issue of Etudes Anglaises: ‘Reading Geoffrey Hill in 2020’ (2018).

 King, Peter Catholic Worker and co-founder of the Unity Kitchen in Syracuse New York with Ann O’Connor, he was arrested and held briefly in custody in 1971 due to his participation in a peace demonstration.

 Lojkine Morelec, Monique Professor Emeritus of English Poetry at Sorbonne University (Paris IV), she has published T.S.
 Eliot: essai sur la genèse d’une écriture (1985) as well as numerous articles on poetic modernism.